You may want to read Part I of this Mental Health Patients series as well as Part II below.

 Technology is created by humans, so only humans can decide where they will take technological development.
 One thing is certain, however.
 We need to be driving technological development for our professions.
 Us.
 We clinicians.

-We can’t sit back and then complain that our patients are using inadequate products they find in the market place if we don’t get involved to develop empirically-based competing products of our own.
+We can’t sit back and then complain that our mental health patients are using inadequate products they find in the market place if we don’t get involved to develop empirically-based competing products of our own.
 Just as we write the self-help books of today, we need to develop the electronic self-help tools of today — and tomorrow.

 Therapists of tomorrow may also need to begin to consider the greater need for specialization in their practices, since basic, repetitive functions currently performed by clinicians will be available to the consumer through an inexpensive “app” they can purchase at the Apple Store.
-For example, a wide range of relaxation and stress management apps already can serve any given patient’s self-selected relaxing music, guided imagery, pictures and videos (uploaded for free from Youtube).
+For example, a wide range of relaxation and stress management apps already can serve any given mental health patient’s self-selected relaxing music, guided imagery, pictures and videos (uploaded for free from Youtube).
 They are generally available for free, or for under $3.99 each.
 Please click here to see the third of the 3 posts on this topic.